openSUSE/cheetah/README.md

 Compatibility
 -------------

-Cheetah should run well on any Unix system with Ruby 1.9.3 or 2.0.0.
+Cheetah should run well on any Unix system with Ruby 1.9.3, 2.0.0, 2.1 and 2.2.
 Non-Unix systems and different Ruby implementations/versions may work too but they were not tested.